GF ICCCP & (F) CERTIFICATION PROCESS

 •pricing, offsets for ordinary expenses, & replacements frequency; &

-4. Proof of citizenship (government ID, the college accepts softs copies but reserves the right to request certified copies); &
+4. Submit proof of citizenship (Government ID, the college accepts softs copies but reserves the right to request certified hard copies); &

-5. Successful peer-review of a redacted life care plan; &
+5. Achieve a successful peer-review of a redacted life care plan; &

-6. Successful ICCCP exam, (min 70%, up to 3 rewrites, one 6 month exam deferment).
+6. Must sit the ICCCP exam, (min 70%, up to 3 rewrites, one 6 month exam deferment).
 Applicants must sit the exam within one year of application submission; &

-7. Initial Registration Fee, within 60 days of successful exam; &
+7. Submit initial Registration Fee, within 60 days of successful exam; &

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).